sdsc-ordes/hackathon-nordend/README.md

 7. login on the front end using your neo4j username and password which you created when initializing the database
 8. validate your graph loaded correctly by checking the statistics
 9. enter a natural language question
-10. watit for the model to return a query and run it!
+10. wait for the model to return a query and run it!

 ## Features
 - Neo4J connector